-The Ministry of Social Affairs coordinates disability policy and has an important role in the developments in this field, including cross-sectoral cooperation.
+The Ministry of Social Affairs and Culture coordinates disability policy and has an important role in the developments in this field, including cross-sectoral cooperation.
 The Ministry is working to develop a new disability action plan.

 MEGD is an umbrella organisation for disability organisations in the Faroe Islands.

 The Faroe Islands have 29 municipalities.

 The National Board of Health and Welfare coordinates disability policy and services in Greenland.

 Greenland does not yet have a strategy or action plan for disability policy.
 The area of disability is, however, mentioned separately in the Coalition Agreement 2014–2018.

 Tilioq, Handicaptalsmanden, is a driving force in the field and follows up the implementation of the UN Convention.
 Handicaptalsmanden Tilioq has a website that explains which rights of the Convention on the Rights of Persons with Disabilities apply to Greenland.

 Pissassarfik is a nationwide disability centre located in Sisimiut.

 The Ministry of Social Affairs and Labour, Félags- og vinnumarkaðsráðuneytið, coordinates disability policy in Iceland.

 Iceland’s national action plan for disability policy is valid for 2017–2021.
 The action plan has seven goals, with four to seven measures under each goal, 37 measures in total.